-EPA Region 1 requested that the status of prior years' federal subsidization be addressed by the DPH in the IUP for the FFY 2015 capitalization grant.
-The status of the commitment and disbursement for the FFY 2010 through FFY 2014 grants are individually identified below, along with a table summarizing the amounts.
-The actual projects and individual subsidy amounts will be identified in the 2015 Annual Report, along with the status of meeting the disbursement requirement.
-The delay in the ability to utilize the state subsidy funds has had a direct impact on the commitment of federal subsidy funds.
-Funding agreements that would have otherwise been executed and would commit federal subsidy are being delayed to include the state subsidy, if and when it becomes available.
+EPA Region 1 requested that the status of prior years' federal subsidization be addressed by the DPH in the IUP for the FFY 2016 capitalization grant.
+Connecticut has met the required disbursement for FFY 2010 and 2011.
+The status of the commitment and disbursement for the FFY 2011 through FFY 2015 grants are individually identified below, along with a table summarizing the amounts.
+The actual projects and individual subsidy amounts will be identified in the 2016 Annual Report, along with the status of meeting the disbursement requirement.
+As a result of the uncertainty of the state subsidy funding, the execution of several funding agreements has been delayed.
+These delays have had a direct impact on the commitment of federal subsidy funds since many of these agreements included them.
+The DPH notified these PWS of the need to move forward with these agreements are expected to be executed prior to June 30, 2016 and the projects associated with these agreements are all under construction or completed.
+These projects will greatly assist towards the commitment and disbursement of prior year's federal subsidization.

-The minimum required subsidization has been committed and disbursed for FFY 2010.
-As of August 31, 2015, \$4,723,405 is committed under executed funding agreements and \$4,499,228 has been disbursed.

-The minimum required subsidization has been committed for FFY 2011.
-As of August 31, 2015, \$2,926,890 is committed under executed funding agreements and \$2,620,093 has been disbursed.
-These projects are continuing to progress towards completion with a goal to complete the minimum required disbursements by 1/31/2016.
+The minimum required subsidization has been committed and met for FFY 2011.
+As of May 31, 2016, \$2,878,884 is committed under executed funding agreements and \$2,864,943 has been disbursed.
+One remaining project is continuing to progress towards completion.
+Additional subsidy will be assigned to this grant year and all disbursements are expected to be completed by 9/30/2016.

-The minimum required subsidization has been committed for FFY 2012.
-As of August 31, 2015, \$2,096,471 is committed under executed funding agreements and \$1,619,285 has been disbursed.
-These projects are continuing to progress towards completion with a goal to complete the minimum required disbursements by 9/30/2016.
+The minimum required subsidization has been committed and minimum disbursement met for FFY 2012.
+As of May 31, 2016, \$2,017,893 is committed under executed funding agreements and \$1,973,280 has been disbursed.
+It is expected that additional subsidy will be assigned to this grant year; however, the maximum will not be exceeded.

 The minimum required subsidization has not yet been committed for FFY 2013.
-As of August 31, 2015, \$340,795 is committed under executed funding agreements and \$194,853 has been disbursed.
-The funding agreements that will commit the required funds are pending, with the goal for them to be executed by 12/31/2015, and complete the minimum required disbursements by 9/30/2016.
+As of May 31, 2016, \$520,968 is committed under executed funding agreements and \$318,938 has been disbursed.
+The funding agreements that will commit the required funds are pending, with the goal for them to be executed by 12/31/2016, and complete the minimum required disbursements by 9/30/2017.
+Several factors have contributed towards the delay in committing subsidy funds for this year.
+These include project scheduling delays and uncertainty of the state subsidy.

 The minimum required subsidization has not yet been committed for FFY 2014.
-As of August 31, 2015, none of the federal subsidy has been committed under executed funding agreements.
-The funding agreements that will commit the required funds are pending, with the goal for them to be executed by 12/31/2015, and complete the minimum required disbursements by 9/30/2016.
+As of May 31, 2016, none of the federal subsidy has been committed under executed funding agreements.
+The funding agreements that will commit the required funds are pending, with the goal for them to be executed by 7/31/2017, and complete the minimum required disbursements by 6/30/2018.
+Several factors have contributed towards the delay in committing subsidy funds for this year.
+These include project scheduling delays and uncertainty of the state subsidy.

+The minimum required subsidization has not yet been committed for FFY 2015.
+As of May 31, 2016, \$7,268 of the federal subsidy has been committed under executed funding agreements.
+The funding agreements that will commit the required funds are pending, with the goal for them to be executed by 9/30/2017, and complete the minimum required disbursements by 9/30/2018.